Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 6. AWeber — Best for Simplicity and Reliable Deliverability

-AWeber is the tool that's been around since before most nonprofit staffers were in college — founded in 1998, which in internet years makes it practically prehistoric.
-And honestly, it shows in both good and bad ways.
-Deliverability is consistently solid at 88%, the interface is straightforward, and if you want to set up a basic welcome sequence and a monthly newsletter without much of a learning curve, AWeber gets you there fast.
-It's also one of the few platforms that maintains a genuinely functional free plan — up to 500 subscribers with full automation access included, which is rarer than it should be.
+AWeber's been around since 1998 — practically prehistoric in internet years.
+And yeah, that shows in both good and bad ways.
+Deliverability consistently hits 88%, the interface is straightforward, and if you want to set up a welcome sequence and a monthly newsletter without drowning in complexity, AWeber gets you there.
+What caught me off guard was how good their free plan still is — 500 subscribers with automation included, which is genuinely rare now.

-The downside?
-AWeber hasn't kept pace with the automation sophistication of Moosend or GetResponse.
-You're not going to build complex conditional branching workflows here without hitting some real frustration.
+The flip side?
+AWeber hasn't kept up with automation sophistication at places like Moosend or GetResponse.
+You'll hit friction if you're trying to build complex conditional workflows.

 Key Features: